 The department has also created a career toolkit during COVID-19.

 LGBTQ+ Services: Whether you’re looking for guidance on coming out, are looking for local and national organizations for support, or are interested in learning how to be a better ally, Student Development and Enrollment Services has a page dedicated to LGBTQ+ resources.

-Multicultural Academic and Support Services: MASS is providing online advising through Skype and/or Zoom to any multicultural and/or first-generation students.
-Through the fall, the department will also host several virtual events, including ones livestreamed on Facebook and Twitter.
+Multicultural Academic and Support Services: MASS is several virtual events and services online for multicultural and/or first-generation students.
 Workshop and scholarship information is also available on the MASS website.

 For more information on these and other services available to students, visit sdes.ucf.edu/sdes-online-resources